ericktokuda/libpedsim-fork/README.md

 ## Synopsis
 Work in progress of a simulation of pedestrians flow, based on the [work](http://pedsim.silmaril.org/) of Christian Gloor.

-## Demo

 [//]: # "![Screenshot](https://raw.githubusercontent.com/tokudaek/pedestrian-simulation/master/demo.gif)"

-On the left, the density of particles observed by the bigger dot and on the right, the real density.
+[//]: # "On the left, the density of particles observed by the bigger dot and on the right, the real density."

 ## Installation
 You will need